Spin

 “Doesn’t feel right without Tony.”

-Each day, if the weather agreed, and with an abandoned newspaper from the diner, Harvey would walk to a speck of a park and find his favorite bench, which was away from the busy street.
+Each day, if the weather allowed, and with an abandoned newspaper from the diner, Harvey would walk to a tiny park and find his favorite bench, away from the busy street.
 There, he could enjoy the Daily News without interruption until his tolerance for reports about the world inching toward complete chaos ran out.
 It was the worst of times, he often thought to himself.
 Basic civilities were falling like dominoes and would never return.
 Harvey distrusted the world and had long since lost his faith in people.
-Between Tony and his wife, Vivian, he was balanced, or at least sufficiently distracted, but now, without them, he had become a cliché, the crotchety old man grousing about life.
+Between Tony and his wife, Vivian, he felt balanced, or at least sufficiently distracted, but now, without them, he had become a cliché, the crotchety old man grousing about life.
 He was even tired of himself.
 But there was a finish line somewhere, and he took solace in its certainty.
-The best thing about the future of the world was that he wouldn’t be around to see it.
+The best thing about the world's future was that he wouldn’t be around to see it.

-Once he finished frowning at the paper, Harvey walked to the other side of the tiny park, where several concrete tables were embedded with checkered tiles.
+Once he finished frowning at the paper, Harvey walked to the other side of the tiny park, where several concrete tables were inlaid with checkered tiles.
 Even on such a chilly day, an assemblage of elderly men played chess for hours, each laser-focused on the silent game.
 Harvey didn’t know any of them well and made no effort to.
 As far as he was concerned, they were interchangeable dinosaurs from the last of the city’s rent-controlled apartments who devoted their days to diners and chess.
-He played only one match a day, which, depending on his rival, lasted from 30 minutes to an hour, from opening move to checkmate.
+Depending on his opponent, he played only one match a day, which lasted from 30 minutes to an hour, from opening move to checkmate.
 And though he had a talent for chess, he rarely allowed himself a victory in deference to those who needed it more.

 A cloud of steam erupted from the coffee maker as the telephone rang.
 Harvey cringed, certain the voice he would hear was his son’s.
 He was the only one who called anymore, and always for the same reason.
-Harvey took great care in preparing his coffee, slowly, content to listen to the ring.
-Finally, he sat at the table and took a sip before reaching for the old wall-mounted telephone.
+Harvey slowly prepared his coffee, sat at the table, and took a sip before reaching for the old wall-mounted telephone.

 “Hello?”